|Littlewolf Architecture - Passive House Design -

 Berkshires (Berkshire) Architect, Columbia County Architect, Litchfield County Architect|

-Passive House is a design process that minimizes building energy consumption.
-It is a system that has been developed and tested in Europe (Passivhaus) for over 10 years with great success in energy savings and homeowner satisfaction.
-Passive House designed homes are extremely resource efficient, comfortable, and healthy.
+Passive House is an approach to home design that minimizes the energy required for heating and cooling.
+It is a system that has been developed and tested in Europe (Passivhaus) for over 15 years with great success in energy savings and homeowner satisfaction.
+Well designed Passive Houses are extremely resource efficient, comfortable, and healthy.

 What are the basic features of Passive House?

 Passive House sets specific targets for the heating & cooling demand, based on the treated floor area.
 High levels of insulation are required for cold climates to keep the heat in.
 Very tight construction is required to minimize heat loss and air movement through the envelope.
 Controlled fresh air supply is required for occupant health and comfort.
-These features create a home in which the internal temperature is consistantly healthy and comfortable.
-Following best construction practice, the risk of condensation, mold, and other building failures is essentially eliminated.
+These features create a home in which the internal temperature is consistantly healthy and comfortable, and in which the possibility of condensation, mold, and other building failures is greatly reduced.

 How does Passive House compare with typical construction or green building?

-There are many aspects to 'sustainable' or 'green' building design including site/orientation; material use and recycling; energy & water conservation; reduction of CO2 footprint; and indoor air quality.
-Passive House focuses on energy use, thus forming a cornerstone of best design and building practice.
+There are many aspects to 'sustainable' or 'green' building design including site & orientation; material use & recycling; energy use; water conservation; reduction of CO2 footprint; and indoor air quality.
+Passive House focuses on energy use, specifically that required for heating & cooling, and as such is a cornerstone of good design and building practice.
 All the decisions that go into creating an efficient plan, good solar orientation and shading, super-insulation, super-tight construction, fresh ventilation air - are essential to Passive House and are reflected in the hard data of a specific energy budget for heating, cooling and ventilation.
-When compared to 'building to code' Passive House design can reduce energy consumption by up to 80%.
+As compared with 'building to code', Passive House design can reduce the energy required for heating & cooling your home by up to 80%.

-What about solar power, geothermal, passive solar and other alternative energy sources?
+What about active solar power, geothermal power, passive solar and other alternative energy sources?

 Passive House concentrates on reducing the primary energy demand.
 It is common sense to reduce the energy demand as much as possible, and take advantage of free solar radiation, prior to installing expensive alternative energy systems.
 Passive House applies this approach in a rigorous manner.
 Building orientation, local solar and climate data, heat gain through windows, and the necessity of summer shading are all factored into the energy demand.
-With Passive House design, if and when photovaltaics and solar hot water systems are added, they will be smaller units and have a greater impact due to the super efficiency of the building envelope.
+With Passive House design, if and when photovaltaics and/or solar hot water systems are installed, they can be smaller systems and have a greater impact on the energy budget due to the high efficiency of the building envelope.

-OK, all of this sounds great.
-But how much is it going to cost, and what about my existing home?
+All of this sounds great.
+But how much is it going to cost, and what if I have an existing home?